scar1377/intro-week-solution/day-1/git/README.md

 ## Part 1

-1. Clone the `team-remote-js-basics` into the `precourse` directory inside the `northcoders` directory.
-Print your current working directory and double check you are inside the `team-remote-js-basics` directory.
+1. Clone the `remote-js-precourse` into the `precourse` directory inside the `northcoders` directory.
+Print your current working directory and double check you are inside the `remote-js-precourse` directory.

 2. List directory contents including all the files starting with a `.`.
 Double check you have a `.git` repository inside the directory.
 Inspect the current list of all the git commits.